Farratto/JackOfAllThings/README.md

 ### Other Extensions

 Care has been taken to avoid negative interactions with other extensions.
 Current extension support includes:
-* Equipped Items, Advanced Effects, Map Parcels, Clock Adjuster, Combat Automation, 5e Automatic Effects, Generic Actions.
+* Equipped Items, Advanced Effects, Map Parcels, Clock Adjuster, 5e Automatic Effects, Generic Actions.

 If you find any negative interactions with other extensions, please let the maintainer know on the forums or Discord.